 Mad Libs Partner Writing

-Have you seen the Mad Libs?
-I didn’t really like the stories in most of the books and didn’t think the kids could relate to them.
-So, I used a Mad Libs Jr. Edition which had better stories, and because it had symbols instead of parts of speech, I wrote the parts of speech by the symbols.
+Have you seen the Mad Libs books?
+Honestly, I don’t really like the stories in most of the books.
+So, I used a Mad Libs Jr. Edition which had better stories, and also because it had symbols instead of parts of speech, I wrote the parts of speech by the symbols.

 P.S.
 No one asked me what a verb was!!!